 This article describes Miradore’s app management capabilities for Apple iPhones and iPads.
 Different application types are introduced first, and the latter part of this article contains more general information about app deployments.

-If you’re interested in iOS application management, consider upgrading your site to the Enterprise Plan.
+If you’re interested in iOS application management, consider upgrading your site to the Premium plan.
 See more in How to upgrade subscription for more information.

 App management capabilities for iOS apps